ufranske/go-gocd/README.md

 ## License ##

-This library is distributed under the LGPL-style license found in [LICENSE](./LICENSE) file.
+This library is distributed under the Apache 2.0 license found in [LICENSE](./LICENSE) file.